The Best Vegan Oil For Frying and Deep Frying (Research)

 Smoke point tells you when an oil will smoke, it’s not a good indicator of unhealthy compounds in heated oil.
 It still might be important because you don’t want your kitchen filled up with smoke during really high heat cooking.

-What’s The Best Vegan Oil For Frying and Deep Frying?
+The Best Vegan Oil For Frying at Low-Medium Temperatures

 • Extra virgin olive oil